These 4 U.S. Ski Resorts Could Defy Seasons and Open Before Halloween

 3. Keystone Resort, Colorado

-Keystone Resort has opened in October for three of the last six years.
+Keystone Resort has opened in October for four of the last seven years.
 Again, great potential for your fall ski trip in Colorado.

 A skier with a ski mask on the mountain.